Taskbar for Windows

 The installer will automatically import settings from a file named SwivelSettings.xml located in the same directory as the installer .msi file.
 This file should have been exported from the same version of the client, so if you are upgrading to a new version, it is recommended that you install on one machine, update and export the settings from there, and then use the exported settings for all future installations that use the same settings.

 The Taskbar configuration can be selected by right clicking on the Taskbar and then server settings.
-The main page for versions 1.5 and 1.6 are slightly different.
+The main page for the different versions slightly different.

 Taskbar Main Settings